Ear infections in cats

 - Ear infections often develop because something else is causing problems inside the ear, i.e. ear mites, skin allergies or perhaps a growth.

 - Contact your vet for an appointment if there is something wrong with your cat’s ear(s).

 When to contact your vet

-Ear infections are painful – book an appointment with your vet if you notice any of the symptoms listed below.
+Ear infections are painful – contact your vet if you notice any of the symptoms listed below.
 Tell your vet if your cat has had ear problems before.

 You know your cat best.
 If they don’t have the symptoms listed above but you are still concerned it’s always best to contact your vet.

 - Scratching the ears (often with back feet)

 - Rubbing the ears

 - Waxy ears

 - Scabs and crusting on the face and ears